Emotional Betrayal Trauma Recovery: An RN Reiki Master Explains the Gentle Ways That Genuinely Heal the Heart

 What Emotional Betrayal Trauma Recovery Actually Involves

 Emotional betrayal trauma recovery is not a single event, a linear process, or something that happens automatically when enough time has passed.
-It is the active, intentional engagement with the heart-level wound that the betrayal created β€” moving through the grief, processing the anger, restoring your sense of your own emotional reliability, and gradually rebuilding the capacity for the kind of genuine emotional connection that the wound temporarily made impossible or dangerous.
+It is active engagement with the heart-level wound the betrayal created β€” moving through the grief, processing the anger, restoring emotional reliability, and rebuilding the capacity for genuine connection.

 Meeting Yourself Where You Actually Are

-The first and most foundational gentle practice in emotional betrayal trauma recovery is meeting yourself where you actually are rather than where you think you should be.
-This means acknowledging honestly what you are feeling β€” including the feelings that seem unreasonable, contradictory, or embarrassing β€” rather than performing a version of recovery that looks more acceptable from the outside.
-The gap between where you actually are emotionally and where you are presenting yourself to be is one of the most consistent barriers to genuine emotional healing, because the energy required to maintain that gap is energy that is not available for the actual healing work.
+The first and most foundational gentle practice in emotional betrayal trauma recovery is meeting oneself where one actually is rather than where it seems one should be.
+This means acknowledging honestly what is being felt β€” including the feelings that seem unreasonable, contradictory, or embarrassing β€” rather than performing a version of recovery that looks more acceptable.
+The gap between where a person actually is emotionally and where they are presenting themselves to be is one of the most consistent barriers to genuine emotional healing.
+The energy required to maintain that gap is energy unavailable for the actual healing work.

-Meeting yourself where you are includes acknowledging the anger without judgment, the love without shame, the grief without rushing it, and the confusion without forcing resolution.
+Meeting oneself where one is includes acknowledging the anger without judgment, the love without shame, the grief without rushing it, and the confusion without forcing resolution.
 It includes acknowledging the days when everything feels impossible without concluding that those days mean the healing has failed.
-And it includes acknowledging the unexpected moments of levity, relief, or even gratitude that appear within the grief without deciding that those moments mean something is wrong with you or that you are not taking your own wound seriously enough.
+It also includes acknowledging the unexpected moments of levity or gratitude that appear within the grief without deciding that those moments mean something is wrong.

 Allowing Grief Its Full Expression